Jiangjiehe Bridge

-Jiangjiehe Bridge is a concrete arch bridge in Weng'an County, Guizhou, China, spanning 330 metres over the Wu River.
+The Jiangjiehe Bridge is a concrete arch bridge in Weng'an County, Guizhou, China, spanning 330 metres over the Wu River.
 At 256 metres high the Jiangjiehe Bridge was the highest bridge in China from 1995 when it opened until 2001 when the 297-metre-high Liuguanghe Bridge was completed.
 As of 2019, it is among the forty highest bridges in the world.
 The bridge is located on the provincial S205 road between Weng'an and Honghuagang.

 Goupitan Reservoir

 The completion of the Goupitan Dam situated 40 km down the river from the bridge site has created a reservoir which extends under the bridge.
 The true 256 metre drop to the valley floor can now not be seen due to approximately 100 metres of water below the bridge.